top of page

 INSTA John Ismay Whole Dial Bell WHITE WHITE.jpg

-Above.
-John Ismay of Oulton, c1715.
 The fascinating primitive 30-hour clock illustrated here is particularly rustic and interesting.
 Dating from around c1715, the clock was made by John Ismay of Oulton - who possibly made it whilst he was serving his apprenticeship to John Ogden - and before he had actually finished his training.
 It is John Ismay's earliest surviving clock to come to light so far - pre dating any of his Wigton clocks and is an historically important clock for the region.
 After serving his apprenticeship under Ogden, Ismay worked with John Sanderson at Wigton and became an important member of The Wigton 'School' of Clockmaking.
 He made this clock using crude materials with major casting faults to both movement and dial.
 Ismay probably not only made the clock himself, but also engraved the dial as well.
 The clock is very primitive and the chapter ring markings have been so badly spaced out and poorly executed by Ismay that I find it hard to believe that he actually sold it on the open market at the time, but could have made the clock in-house for his own use.
 The polished dial has the verse 'Memento Mori' in the top two corners.
 It has a heavily built iron and brass lantern type movement.
 The clock is housed in a primitive oak longcase.
 However, originally this clock was probably caseless and made by Ismay as a wall clock to just sit on a simple wall bracket and show off its massive brass movement until a later owner decided to spend the money to house the clock in a case.
-Click on image to view article.
+Click here to view article.
 Private collection, Photographed by Lee Borrett.

 Henry Sheppard Dial WEB.jpg

-Above.
-Henry Sheppard of Wigton, c1710.
 The extremely rare and unrestored early 18th century religious 30-hour illustrated here, was made by Henry Sheppard of Wigton and to date is his only known clock to have come to light.
 The polished dial centre is engraved with John Sanderson's well known religious verse which reads: 'Remember man, That Dye thou must, And after that, To judgement just', showing that Henry Sheppard clearly had links to the Wigton 'School' of Clockmaking.
 The brass lantern type movement is typical of the Wigton 'School' and survives in a very original condition throughout including retaining all it's original wheel-work and collets.
 The clock is housed in an interesting unrestored oak green lacquered case with caddy top and finials.
 Close inspection reveals that this Henry Sheppard wall clock was adapted (married up) to this case in about c1740 and at the same time the spandrels were added to the dial which match the grandness of the case in the fashion of the day.
 This is typical of what happened to many of these early religious wall clocks where they started life on a simple wall bracket to keep the cost down and show off their brass lantern type movements and then have been cased later when the then owner could afford to do so.
 This original Henry Sheppard wall clock has probably spent the last 285 years housed in this green lacquered case.
-Click on image to view article.
+Click here to view article.
 Private collection, Photographed by Lee Borrett.

 Ismay 1718 Dial Web dot.jpg

-Above.
-John Ismay of Wigton, c1718.
 The fabulous early religious versed clock illustrated here, is an exceptionally rare example by John Ismay of Wigton and is probably his earliest known signed Wigton clock (not confusing it with his earlier Oulton clock).
 Originally made to just sit on a wall bracket to show off its large brass lantern movement - it survives today in a very original condition throughout.
 It is housed in its original rustic pine longcase which was probably made within about 20 years of the clocks making of c1718.
 At the same time of being housed in its pine case, spandrels were added to the four corners and in doing so - hid the verse MEMENTO MORI in the top two corners.
 There is also a very rare verse engraved to the dial centre that reads:- ' Shun Sin least thou Lament, When Precious Time is Spent, And Death to the(e) is Sent, No Time then to Repent.' - From surviving known clocks by John Ismay - we now know that he numbered his earliest Wigton clocks.
 Here we can see that he numbered this example No.1 on the back of the dial - which is hidden by the date calendar wheel.
 Other 30-hour clocks by John Ismay of Wigton have come to light bearing the numbers 5 and 7.
-Click on image to view article.
+Click here to view article.
 Private collection, Photographed by Lee Borrett.

 J.C WEB 1 Correction.jpg

-Above.
-Joseph Calvert of Wigton, c1700.
 Shown here is a very rare 8-day longcase c1700, signed ‘Joseph Calvert Fecit hoc Horologium ', which means 'Joseph Calvert made this clock '.
-This is not the method of signing used by a regular clockmaker, even in these early times, and as it happens many things about this clock tell us that this was a private individual who was probably making a clock for himself for the first time.
+This is not the method of signing used by a regular clockmaker, even in these early times, and as it happens many things about this clock tell us that this was a private individual who was probably making an eight day clock for himself for the first time.
 From family knowledge of the clock's provenance, it has been established that Joseph Calvert was born in 1654 and spent his life as a yeoman farmer at Longthwaite, a hamlet just south of Wigton, where he died in 1728.
 Longthwaite was about a quarter of a mile from Tiffenthwaite, where John Sanderson lived and worked, and it is known from further research that the two families were acquainted.
 Joseph Calvert was a signatory to the inventory taken in 1690 on the death of John Sanderson senior, uncle of John Sanderson the clockmaker, who was then only nineteen years old, Calvert being thirty-six.
 So, Calvert and Sanderson the clockmaker knew each other.
 It is hardly surprising then, when Joseph Calvert, decided to make himself a clock or two, that he should ask young John Sanderson, a trained clockmaker, to help.
-We can......Click on image to view article.
+We can......Click here to view article.
 Private collection, Photographed by Lee Borrett.

 RWC1wTrim WHITE.jpg

-Above.
-John Sanderson of Wigton, c1710.
 Illustrated here is a fascinating early 18th century two handed 30-hour religious versed wall clock by John Sanderson of Wigton, which was made between around c1710-c1715.
 The nine inch solid-sheet brass dial with square box date calendar has an applied chapter ring with floating fleur-de-lis half hour markers and is signed John Sanderson, Wigton Fecit.
 The deeply engraved multiple Memento Mori religious verses to the dial are particularly interesting.
 Although the verses are different to each other, they are all warning us that man should be mindful of death and repent his sins before it’s too late!
 The verses from left to right and across the top of dial read: - ‘ Our days and years here will Quickly spend, Eternity will come that has no end.
 The verse to the dial centre reads ‘As time and clock and all things pass a way, A mend your lives for here wee must not stay’.
 To the bottom left hand corner the verse reads ‘ Esto Memor Mortis’ and to the bottom right hand corner it reads ‘ Libile Tempus a bit ‘.
-Click on image to view article.
+Click here to view article.
 Private collection, Photographed by Lee Borrett.

 Prim Dial c buff trim EX White.jpg